Join (SQL)

-A join clause in SQL – corresponding to a join operation in relational algebra – combines columns from one or more tables into a new table.
-Informally, a join stitches two tables and puts on the same row records with matching fields : INNER, LEFT OUTER, RIGHT OUTER, FULL OUTER and CROSS.
+A join clause in the Structured Query Language (SQL) combines columns from one or more tables into a new table.
+The operation corresponds to a join operation in relational algebra.
+Informally, a join stitches two tables and puts on the same row records with matching fields.
+There are several variants of JOIN: INNER, LEFT OUTER, RIGHT OUTER, FULL OUTER, CROSS, and others.

 Example tables

 To explain join types, the rest of this article uses the following tables:

 Department.DepartmentID is the primary key of the Department table, whereas Employee.DepartmentID is a foreign key.

 Note that in Employee, "Williams" has not yet been assigned to a department.
 Also, no employees have been assigned to the "Marketing" department.

-This is the SQL statement to create the above tables:
+These are the SQL statements to create the above tables: